lianetoolkit/liane-toolkit/README.md

 At `/imports/startup/server/fixtures.js` by default on start up the system adds some examples of Contexts, Geolocations and Categories.
 You can also customize as you like.

+## Cron jobs

+This project uses **Job Collection** (https://github.com/vsivsi/meteor-job-collection/) as job manager.
+It allows to add schedule jobs for repeating tasks along the campaign.

+## Internationalization

+This project uses **universe:i18n** (https://github.com/vazco/meteor-universe-i18n) for internationaliztion.
+You can find and edit translations at `/i18n/en.i18n.json`

+## Tests

+TODO